 According to theory-theorists, the posits of folk psychology are simply the mental states that figure in our everyday psychological explanations.
 Theory-theorists maintain the (controversial) position that, as theoretical posits, these states are not directly observed, though they are thought to account for observable effects like overt behavior.
 Theory-theorists also claim that common-sense assigns a number of properties to these states, such as causal, semantic and qualitative features.
 For instance, the theory-theory claims common-sense assigns two sorts of properties to beliefs.
 First, there are various causal properties.
 Beliefs are the sort of states that are caused in certain specific circumstances, interact with other cognitive states in various ways, and come to generate various sorts of behavior, depending on the agent’s other desires and mental states.
 As functionalists have claimed, these causal roles appear to define our ordinary notion of belief and distinguish them from other types of mental states.
 Second, beliefs have intentionality; that is, they each express a proposition or are about a particular state of affairs.
 This inherent intentionality (also called “meaning”, “content”, and “semantic character”), is commonly regarded as something special about beliefs and other propositional attitudes.
 Moreover, as we will see below, it is also a popular target of eliminative materialists who challenge the propriety and explanatory value of beliefs.

 The second component of eliminative materialism is the thesis that folk psychology is profoundly wrong about the actual nature of the mind/brain.
-Eliminative materialists argue that the central tenets of folk psychology radically misdescribe cognitive processes; consequently, the posits of folk psychology pick out nothing that is real.
-Like dualists, eliminative materialists insist that ordinary mental states can not in any way be reduced to or identified with neurological events or processes.
-However, unlike dualists, eliminativists claim there is nothing more to the mind than what occurs in the brain.
+Eliminative materialists argue that the central tenets of folk psychology radically misdescribe cognitive processes; consequently, the posits of folk psychology have no role to play in a serious scientific theory of the mind because the posits pick out nothing that is real.
+Like dualists, eliminative materialists insist that ordinary mental states cannot be reduced to or identified with neurological events or processes.
+However, unlike dualists, straightforward eliminativists claim there is nothing more to the mind than what occurs in the brain.
 The reason mental states are irreducible is not because they are non-physical; rather, it is because mental states, as described by common-sense psychology, do not really exist.

 By contrast, our notion of demons did not come to find a new home in contemporary theories of mental disorder.
 There is nothing in the theories of schizophrenia, Tourette’s Syndrome, neuro-pathology or any of the other modern explanations for bizarre behavior, that we can sensibly identify with malevolent spirits with supernatural powers.
 The notion of a demon is just too far removed from anything we now posit to explain behavior that was once explained by demonology.
 Consequently, the transition from demonology to modern accounts of this behavior was ontologically radical.
 We dropped demons from our current ontology, and came to realize that the notion is empty—it refers to nothing real.

-Eliminative materialists claim that an ontologically radical theory change of this sort awaits the theoretical posits of folk psychology.
-Just as we came to understand that there are no such things as demons (because nothing at all like demons appear in modern accounts of strange behavior), so too, eliminative materialists argue that various folk psychological concepts—like our concept of belief—will eventually be recognized as empty posits that fail to correspond with anything that actually exists.
+Eliminative materialists claim that an ontologically radical theory change awaits the theoretical posits of folk psychology in a manner similar to these cases.
+With straightforward eliminativism, just as we came to understand that there are no such things as demons (because nothing at all like demons appear in modern accounts of strange behavior), so too, eliminative materialists argue that various folk psychological concepts—like our concept of belief—will eventually be recognized as empty posits that fail to correspond with anything that actually exists.
 Since there is nothing that has the causal and semantic properties we attribute to beliefs (and many other mental states) it will turn out that there really are no such things.

 Because eliminative materialism is grounded in the claim that common sense psychology is radically false, arguments for eliminativism are generally arguments against the tenability of folk psychology.
 These arguments typically fall into one of two major families.
 One family involves arguments stemming from a broad range of considerations that pertain to the assessment of theories in general.
 The second family focuses upon deficiencies that are unique to folk psychology and its central posits.